 When we are hurt by someone, hoping for the person’s well-being is the last thing that comes to our mind.
-The initial, immediate response to being wronged is to wish the person suffering, sorrow, discontentment and emotional turmoil.
+The initial, immediate response to being wronged is to wish the person suffering, sorrow, discontentment, and emotional turmoil.
 We often tell ourselves “I wish this person faces the same things that he/she made me go through.”
 “He/she should taste a dose of karma.”
 “I wish this person suffers as much as I did.”

-We lose our rationale as we are overcome with anger, frustration and extreme aggression towards this particular person.
-We mistakenly start believing that every time we silently curse them, wish them ill-being, plan revenge on them, withhold affection, we are actually being in control and is successful in ‘punishing’ the other person for their deed.
+We lose our rationale as we are overcome with anger, frustration, and extreme aggression towards this particular person.
+We mistakenly start believing that every time we silently curse them, wish them ill-being, plan revenge on them, withhold affection, we are actually being in control and are successful in ‘punishing’ the other person for their deed.
 We believe the more we delay forgiveness, the harsher will be the lesson they learn.

 But as James E. Faust says, “Most of us need time to work through pain and loss.
 We can find all manner of reasons for postponing forgiveness.
 One of these reasons is waiting for the wrongdoers to repent before we forgive them.
 Yet such a delay causes us to forfeit the peace and happiness that could be ours.”

 Ask yourself, are those suppressed, dysregulated negative emotions slowly spreading its bitterness within you, very constructive?

 Is it making you feel better over time?
 Or is it making you lose your mental peace?